Understanding my father

 Impact

 My father has been a source of strength when times were hard, a source of anger and resentment, a standard for excellence, and a constant reservoir for reflection, writing, and self-awareness.
 Writing this book has reminded me of him again and again.
-As I wrote above, I feel grateful about the opportunity to think beyond my surface level feeling toward him.
+I feel grateful about the opportunity to think beyond my surface level feeling toward him.

 When I left Samsung to move to the U.S. and carve my own path, that created tension between us.
 He had strong expectations about how I should live and what job I should take.
 It was a heavy burden, but also, paradoxically, the pressure pushed me to the edge and helped me take a risk and find my own way.
 Those years overlapped with his difficult retirement and his Parkinson’s diagnosis.
 He wanted me to return to Korea, to be near him.
 I visited him on business trips, but instead of sharing warm company, we often found ourselves in moments of discontent.
 I wish I had done better at showing love and appreciation in those times.